 Q: Is all food a heterogeneous mixture?

 A: Not all food is a heterogeneous mixture.
 Some foods, like well-blended smoothies or perfectly dissolved sugar syrup, can be considered homogeneous mixtures because their components are uniformly distributed.
-However, most foods, including salads, stews, and even many sauces, are heterogeneous due to the presence of visually distinct ingredients.
+Still, most foods, including salads, stews, and even many sauces, are heterogeneous due to the presence of visually distinct ingredients.

 Q: Can a salad become a homogeneous mixture?